Hornchurch District Conference - 26th November, 2016

 2 - Constructing & Delivering a Quality Programme

-- Looking at what makes both our volunteers and young people want to come along and tell others how oarsome Scouting is.
-Getting the whole team together to build and deliver a Quality programme, what is needed, identifying eachothers skills and including our young peoples ideas and interests
+- Looking at what makes both our volunteers and young people want to come along and tell others how awesome Scouting is.
+Getting the whole team together to build and deliver a quality programme, what is needed, identifying each others skills and including our young peoples ideas and interests

 3 - Young Leaders are the Leaders of tomorrow

-- We'll be looking at how the Young Leader Scheme works for both the Young Leaders and Sections, best practice and how Leaders can support our Young Leaders to enable them take and active and full role within the Section
+- We'll be looking at how the Young Leader Scheme works for both the Young Leaders and Sections, best practice and how Leaders can support our Young Leaders to enable them to take an active and full role within the Section

 Dress code: It's an informal day, so you won't need uniform, just something comfortable for the day.